Sakurajima: Recent activity

 Sakurajima's activity became more prominent in 1955, and the volcano has been erupting almost constantly ever since.
 Thousands of small explosions happen each year, throwing ash to heights of up to a few kilometers above the mountain.
 The Sakurajima Volcano Observatory was set up in 1960 to monitor these eruptions.
+Between 1955 and 2024, 15,057 eruptions from the Minamidake and the Showa craters were observed.

 Monitoring of the volcano and predictions of large eruptions are particularly important because it is in a densely populated area, with the city of Kagoshima's 680,000 residents just a few kilometers from the volcano.
 The city conducts regular evacuation drills, and a number of shelters have been built where people can take refuge from falling volcanic debris.

 In light of the dangers it presents to nearby populations, Sakurajima was designated a Decade Volcano in 1991, identifying it as worthy of particular study as part of the United Nations' International Decade for Natural Disaster Reduction.